tuangatech/MLOps-Projects/MLFlow/README.md

   --cluster california-housing-api
 ```

 Delete the ALB: Go to EC2 > Load Balancers > Select and delete.
-It will delete ALB and associated resources (target groups, listener, security groups)
+It will delete ALB and listeners which tied directly to the ALB.

 ```bash